martaradzi/knowledgeEngineering/README.md

 | class8 | 45+ | high-school |
 | class9 | 45+ | university |

-We do not recognize other classes for the users.
+We do not recognize other classes for the users as we think the classes would be edge cases and not used often.

+**Second classification task**

+The external user dataset consists of 60 000 users with at least 10 books reviewed.
+The users similarity to external users is classified using cosine similarity matrix.

 ---

 ## DATA:

-  - books_final1.csv
-  - ratings.csv
-  - explicit_ratings.csv - this file is the final data we use
+The following data is used by the system:
+  - ```.\data\books_to_display\``` - contains .csv files with the expert's knowledge and is used to displayed personalized books for the user to rate
+  - ```.\data\user_data\user_ratings.csv``` - created from the user rating, contains the books title, unique book ID, and the user's rating of te book title
+  - ```.\data\ratings.csv``` - external user dataset obtained from [Goodreads](https://www.goodreads.com/ " Goodreads") containg a unique external user ID, unique book ID and the external user's rating of the book

+## Executable file explanation:
+ - ```.\user_data_gathering.py``` - main executable program